utkarshlath/Image-Classifier/README.md

 - **Utkarsh Lath**
 - **Udacity**

-An interesting and insighful project which would not have been possible without Udacity and its mentors.
+An interesting and insightful project which would not have been possible without Udacity and its mentors.

 The project is licensed under MIT License.